 Athens has a long history.
 You'll walk in the footsteps of the great minds who created democracy, philosophy, theater, and more...even when you're dodging motorcycles on "pedestrianized" streets.
 Romantics can't help but get goose bumps as they kick around the same pebbles that once stuck in Socrates' sandals, with the floodlit Parthenon forever floating ethereally overhead.
 It rises gleaming like a beacon above the gray concrete drudgery of modern Athens.
 This is where the Greeks built the mighty Parthenon — the most famous temple on the planet, and an enduring symbol of ancient Athens' glorious Golden Age nearly 2,500 years ago.

 Along with the stunning Acropolis, there's the Ancient Agora just below, and the remarkable National Archaeological Museum.
-In June 2009, the city saw the opening of a new sight — one that will stoke a battle over Greece losing her marbles more than 200 years ago (more on that later).
+In 2009, the city saw the opening of its most exciting new sight — one that has further stoked the battle over Greece losing her marbles more than 200 years ago (more on that later).

 The major monuments of the Acropolis survive in remarkably good condition.
 While the Persians, Ottomans, and British were cruel to the site in the past, the greatest dangers it faces now are acid rain and pollution.
 Ongoing restoration means that you might see some scaffolding — but even that can't take away from its greatness.
 I like to come late in the day, as the sun goes down, when the white Parthenon stone gleams a creamy golden brown.